alemar11/ios-watchos-tvos-macos-resources/README.md

 * [EZSwipeController](https://github.com/goktugyil/EZSwipeController)
 * [interactiveplayerview](https://github.com/AhmettKeskin/InteractivePlayerView) - Custom iOS music player view.
 * [MCPanelViewController](https://github.com/matthewcheok/MCPanelViewController) - Drop-in panel control.
+* [MRArticleViewController](https://github.com/mrigdon/MRArticleViewController) - Easily create UIViewControllers for news articles similar to those in the News app.
 * [SIFloatingCollection_Swift](https://github.com/ProudOfZiggy/SIFloatingCollection_Swift) - SIFloatingCollection is a component that provides logic similar to Apple Music genres selection.
 * [SJSegmentedViewController](https://github.com/subinspathilettu/SJSegmentedViewController) - SJSegmentedScrollView is a light weight generic controller written in Swift 2.3.
 Its a simple customizable controller were you can integrate any number of ViewControllers into a segmented controller with a header view controller.
 * [StackPageView](https://github.com/noppefoxwolf/StackPageView) - SwipeViewController is a Swift modification of RKSwipeBetweenViewControllers - navigate between pages / ViewControllers.